Skip to content

 Selective signal evaluation

-❌ Lower quality approach: Trading all IGN signals regardless of context βœ… Higher quality approach: Focusing on IGN at major support with volume confirmation
+❌ Lower quality approach: Acting on all IGN signals regardless of context βœ… Higher quality approach: Focusing on IGN at major support with volume confirmation

-Why: - Not all signals are equal - Confluence improves win rate dramatically - Fewer, better trades = better results
+Why: - Not all signals are equal - Confluence improves setup quality dramatically - Fewer, higher-quality setups = better results

 Minimum confluence checklist: - [ ] Signal (IGN/CAP/BDN) - [ ] Key level (Janus support/resistance) - [ ] Trend alignment (with HTF)